callmecavs/bricks.js/README.md

 It's recommended that you **assign your Bricks instance to a variable**.
 Using your instance, you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.

-Parameters passed to the constructor are detailed below.

 ```es6
 // import Bricks
 import bricks from 'bricks.js'